cjriches/simulatron/Documentation/assembly-language.md

 It is conventional to place all constant declarations at the top of the file, followed by data declarations, and then instruction blocks.
 Each instruction block (except optionally the first) should be preceded by a label, and labels may also appear in the middle of instruction blocks.
 However, these are just conventions, and any ordering is legal.

+Note that constants, static data, and labels all share the same namespace.

 Comments are started by a double forward slash (`//`) and continue to the end of the line.
 These are ignored by the assembler.

 ## Literals and identifiers